ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 > Servlet is Java EE server driven technology to create web applications in java.

 > JRE (Java Runtime Environment) are set of tools required for java development it include JDK (Java Development Kit) & Some support libraries

+> Template class & Class template are not the same.
+Template class is wrong it's only class template or function template because classes do not define templates, templates define classes (and functions).